uabrc/uabrc.github.io/docs/education/case_studies.md

 ### Runtime Evaluation of Parabricks Sample Test Case on `amperenodes` and `pascalnodes` Partition

+Parabricks is tested and works with CUDA version >= 11.6.0 on Cheaha.
 Empirical results on running Parabricks sample test case on `amperendoes` and `pascalnodes` partitions are illustrated in the below table.
 For this test case, it seems `pascalnodes` runtime is efficient than `amperenodes` for 1 or 2 GPUs.
 However, the real-world science simulations may vary in their speedup.

 {{ read_csv('education/res/parabricks_exec_time.csv', keep_default_na=False) }}